SebastienDaniel/relational-json/README.md

 - **Aggregation** (*one-to-one or one-to-many*).

 ## IMPORTANT limitation
-Because relational-json makes heavy usage of `Getters/Setters` you won't be able to use recursion for traversing nested structures.
+Because relational-json makes heavy usage of `Getters/Setters` using recursion for traversing nested structures is trickier.
 Due to the dynamic nature of your relations, a recursive operation will loop eternally because each nested object could also refer to it's containing object, which starts the whole loop over every time.

 If you need to work with a chunk of data with recursive functions, we suggest you map the chunk you need, and use that map.